 Some quick thoughts on the 2014 Lloyd Cellars Carneros Chardonnay.

-Robert Lloyd is a veteran winemaker with more than two decades of experience working at some of the some of top names in California.
-He started out working in the cellar and tasting room of Cakebread and Stag’s Leap Wine Cellars before finishing his Masters of Enology at UC-Davis in 1999 while interning at Kent Rasmussen.
+Robert Lloyd is a veteran winemaker with more than two decades of experience working for the top names in California.
+He started out working in the cellar and tasting room of Cakebread.
+He then moved to Stag’s Leap Wine Cellars before finishing his Masters of Enology at UC-Davis in 1999 while interning at Kent Rasmussen.

 After graduation, he worked at La Crema as a winemaker before leaving for Rombauer in 2001.
 At Rombauer, he worked his way up from Assistant to Head Winemaker before leaving in 2008 to start his own winery.